-- To campaign for or against another candidate outside the office to which they seek election; and - This includes door prizes for another candidate's fundraiser or event (but you may use personal funds and it will be considered a nonmonetary contribution). - There is an exception to this prohibition; that is, a candidate for Governor or Lt.
-Governor on the same ticket may support each other in the general election. - For personal expenses.
+- To campaign for or against another candidate outside the office to which they seek election; and - This includes door prizes for another candidate's fundraiser or event (but you may use personal funds and it will be considered a nonmonetary contribution).

+- There is an exception to this prohibition; that is, a candidate for Governor or Lt.
+Governor may support a co-candidate in the general election. - For personal expenses.